Exiv2/exiv2/contrib/vms/README.md

 For Debian and Ubuntu, we build gtest manually from source and install the resulting library to /usr/lib/.

-On CentOS, we have to install a `cmake3` and `python36` (the default cmake is too old and a default python3 does not exist) which we symlink to `/usr/bin/cmake` & `/usr/bin/python3` to retain a similar workflow to the other distributions.

 For further details, consult the shell scripts `setup.sh` and `ci/install_dependencies.sh`.